StefanoAllesina/CSB_2019/docs/notes/week6.md

 and so on.

-1. Write code that downloads the first page for the *Subject Area* of choice.
+- Write code that downloads the first page for the *Subject Area* of choice.
-2. Save the file to  `data/0.html`.
+- Save the file to  `data/0.html`.
-3. Use regular expressions to extract the total number of pages.
+- Use regular expressions to extract the total number of pages.
-4. Download all the pages for the *Subject Area*.
+- Download all the pages for the *Subject Area*.

-*Hints:*
+**Hint:**
 This code downloads a page using Python

 ```python